Kyle Williams (wide receiver, born 2002): Washington State

 Williams transferred to the Washington State Cougars after his third season at UNLV.
 He started all 12 games in 2023 for the Cougars and totaled 61 receptions for 843 yards and six touchdowns.
 He returned to the Cougars for the 2024 season.
 He was the team's top receiver, making 70 receptions for 1,198 yards and 14 touchdowns, with his 14 touchdown receptions setting the school record.
 He appeared in the team's 2024 Holiday Bowl game where he caught 10 passes for 172 yards and a touchdown, setting the Holiday Bowl record for receiving yards.

 Williams concluded his collegiate career having totaled 248 receptions for 3,608 yards and 29 touchdowns.
 He was named a fourth-team All-American by Phil Steele after the season and finished having made at least one reception in all 50 college games he appeared in.
 Williams was invited to the 2025 Senior Bowl.

 Professional career

 Williams was drafted by the New England Patriots in the third round, as the 69th overall selection in the 2025 NFL draft.

-In Week 10 agains the Tampa Bay Buccaneers, Williams scored his first NFL touchdown off of a 72-yard pass from Drake Maye.
+In Week 10 against the Tampa Bay Buccaneers, Williams scored his first NFL touchdown on a 72-yard pass from Drake Maye.
 The Patriots would go on to win the game 28–23.
+Due to a season-ending injury to Antonio Gibson, Williams began playing as a kickoff returner.
+He finished his rookie season with ten receptions for 209 yards and three touchdowns.
+He appeared in Super Bowl LX and had one reception for seven yards in the 29–13 loss to the Seahawks.